Predicates

 inherited predicates have the same name and arity.
 We may want to

-call the predicate which is masked out by the Logtalk lookup algorithm
+call the predicate that is masked out by the Logtalk lookup algorithm

 (see the Inheritance section) or we may need to